Kataiser/I-Need-a-Hero/README.md

 **Requirements:** Python 3.6 or newer (https://www.python.org/downloads).
 Libraries are downloaded by setup.bat.

 **NOTE:** it auto deletes screenshots it deems to be of the tab menu, so keep that in mind.
-If this bothers you, change "delete_thresehold" in settings.ini to 100.
+If this bothers you, change "delete_thresehold" in inah-settings.ini to 100.

 **Trello board:** https://trello.com/b/7pb5hLHX